 It's worth appealing against your business rates bill if you think that the rateable value of your property is incorrect or if your building is being affected by outside factors - such as building work or even flooding.

 As a small firm you may also be eligible for business rate relief.
-If, for example, you have a property with a rateable value of less than £6,000, then you could get 100% business rate relief until 31 March 2017.
-A sliding scale of relief applies to properties with a rateable value between £6,001 and £12,000.
+If, for example, you have a property with a rateable value of less than £15,000.
+A sliding scale of relief applies to properties with a rateable value between £12.001 and £15,000, but below £12,000 you won't pay any business rates.
+Special rules apply if you have more than one property.

 Cut the cost of your services